zkry/awqat/README.md

-# Awqat
+# Awqat - Islamic prayer times for Emacs

 Awqat is an Emacs package to calculate the five daily Islamic prayer times.
-It includes also a mode line mode to show the remaining time to next prayer.
+It includes also a mode line mode to show the remaining time for the next prayer.

 ## Installation